Long-Lived Mechanically-Detected Molecular Spins for Quantum Sensing: External-Field Sensing

-Here, we demonstrate magnetic-field sensing with SQUINT using the XYXYd sequence to detect an RF magnetic field generated by the CFFGS.
+To demonstrate AC magnetic-field sensing with SQUINT, we apply the XYXYd sequence to detect an RF magnetic field generated by the CFFGS.
 The basic idea is analogous to AC magnetometry protocols used in NV platforms \cite{Taylor2008}.
 By timing the XYXYd applications relative to the oscillation of the applied field, each electron spin accrues a coherent phase proportional to the longitudinal component of that field.
 The evolution under $N$ applications of the XYXYd sequence (denoted XYXYd-$N$) is governed by the effective Hamiltonian $H_\mathrm{eff} = -\sum_j \Omega_N(\rr_j,T)\, S_j^z$, where

 and $\tilde{B}_z(\rr,\nu)= \int_{-\infty}^\infty dt ~B_z(\rr,t)e^{-i2\pi \nu t}$ is the Fourier transform of the longitudinal field $B_z(\rr,t)$.
 The filter function

 is the sum over sinc function lobes centered at $\nu_k = 2(2k-1)/T$, with weights $\Gamma_k$ given by the Fourier components of the toggling-frame $S_j^z$ modulation (see Supplemental Material \cite{Supplements}).
 These weights determine the sensitivity of the sequence to field components at each harmonic.
 Here, $\sinc(x) \equiv \sin(\pi x)/(\pi x)$ denotes the normalized sinc function.
 Hence, the spectral components of $B_z$ that overlap with the filter function result in a measurable modulation of the transverse magnetization, enabling frequency-selective sensing of the applied field.